-Scafell Pike is quite frankly an unpleasant walk.
-It’s not that long but it’s fairly steep.
-It’s the smallest of the three mountains of the National 3 Peaks Challenge but the least enjoyable, for me.
+Scafell Pike is, quite frankly, an unpleasant walk.
+It’s not that long, but it’s pretty steep.
+It’s the smallest of the three mountains of the National 3 Peaks Challenge but the least enjoyable for me.
 It feels like it’s just a thrashing for 2.5 miles.
-You can’t really go wrong getting up Scafell Pike because the track is well beaten.
+You can’t go wrong getting up Scafell Pike because the track is well-beaten.

 If you take Pyg Track up, you can park at the JustPark car park or Pen-y-Pass.
-You must pre-book your parking at JustPark otherwise they won’t let you in!
-It’s expensive though.
+You must pre-book your parking at JustPark.
+Otherwise, they won’t let you in!
+It’s expensive, though.
 The minimum price is £18 for an 8-hour parking session!
-Thankfully, Stacey dropped us off and then drove down to Pen-y-Pass to park the van and get some kip.
+Thankfully, Stacey dropped us off and drove down to Pen-y-Pass to park the van and get some kip.
 It’s free to park in the lay-by from 8 pm to 8 am.

-The walk from Peny-y-Pass to the start of Pyg Track is over a mile, so consider how much time this is going to add.
-We finished the walk and had to walk back to the van.
-To be honest, it was pleasant walking on a proper road for a bit.
+The walk from Peny-y-Pass to the start of Pyg Track is over a mile, so consider how much time this will add.
+We finished the hike and had to walk back to the van.
+Honestly, walking on a good road for a bit was pleasant.